jesperfj/force-rest-api/README.md

 # Force.com REST API Connector

 Lightweight library for building Force.com apps with OAuth authentication and data access through the Force.com REST API.
+Forked
+* to replace jackson by gson
+* to make it a felix/osgi bundle

 # Usage